 Two Domino pups on the left with their three Agouti (non-Domino) littermates

-dom - Domino
+Domino

 Dogs that are homozygous for recessive Domino will have crisp clean facial markings from birth and an increase in the phaeomelanin band at the base of their coat.
 The vast majority of Malamutes are Domino.
 Domino turns Agouti into Sable or Gray and turns Tan Point into Seal or black and white without the extreme masking necissary to be a true "Black and White" non-domino dog.
 It is also not uncommon for Domino dogs to have reduced pigment up the centerline of their nose (we refer to this as a "snow nose").
 There is also the tendancy for white markings to express up the centerline of the face.
 This is seen in split bars, blazes, and stars.
-In addition, domino frequently reduces the intensity of phaeomelanin pigment in the coat making it appear more orange and less brown in tone.
+In addition, Domino frequently reduces the intensity of phaeomelanin pigment in the coat making it appear more orange and less brown in tone.

 A Domino pup (middle) among his non-domino Agouti littermates at two days old